 Visit the AI @ UGA Hub for more information about resources and AI-related activities at the university.

-NotebookLM is Google’s AI-powered research and note-taking tool, which can be accessed using your UGA MyID and password.
-Unlike other generative AI tools found online, NotebookLM is housed within UGA’s instance of Google Workspace, and when these tools are accessed through your UGA account, data are not shared with outside entities or used to train external models.
+Google NotebookLM is an AI-powered research and note-taking assistant accessible to the UGA community via MyID and password.
+Unlike public AI tools, it operates within UGA’s secure Google Workspace environment, ensuring your uploaded sources and data are never shared with outside entities or used to train external models.

 Visit the EITS Google NotebookLM service details page for more information.